 Well, because we need them.
 I’m not going to give a big ole science lesson, because science was my worst subject, and sex education wasn’t far behind.
 Just kidding… sort of.
 But the long and short of it is, if we want certain crops and flowering plants they need to be pollinated and we need the pollinators to do it.
 Make sense?
 Thanks, I knew it would.

 Bottom line, we need bees and other pollinators doing their thing in our vegetable garden and to pollinate fruit trees.

 And, really, who doesn’t want bees, butterflies and hummingbirds in your gardens.
 I realize bees have the potential to sting humans, but they really don’t want to.
 I can stand in the middle of one of my gardens with bees buzzing all around and never get stung.
 My son always says I’m one with nature.
 Bees buzzing, butterflies fluttering about and little hummers flitting by just add an element of happiness and serenity to gardens.

-The best thing you can do to attract pollinators to your gardens is to plant flowers that are rich in pollen and nectar.
-Be sure to include a succession of blooms from early spring until late fall.
+The best way to attract pollinators to your gardens is to plant a variety of flowers that are rich in pollen and nectar.
+Be sure to include a succession of blooms from early spring until late fall, the entire growing season.

 Cute Stuff For Pollinators